 Non-challant attitude of parents

-The family becomes a problem when it does not fulfill its purposes, particularly its purpose as a primary group.
 The non-challenge attitude of parents towards educating their children about sexuality makes children grow wild sexually.

 This is not surprising because parents do not discuss sexual matters with their children for fear of encouraging or influencing them negatively.
 They, therefore, hold it as a taboo and owe that taboo great esteem.

-Essein (1974) and Owumanam (1982) have shown in their studies that there is an increase in the rate of premature sexual activities among youths; an activity may not have the necessary informal knowledge about.
+Essein (1974) and Owumanam (1982) have shown in their studies that there is an increase in the rate of premature sexual activities among youths; an activity that may not have the necessary informal knowledge about.

 This prenatal attitude has led some children into sexual experience, pregnancy, abortions, etc., all are indicators of a need for the standard form of sex orientation right from homes/families.